 We recognise the need for appropriate transparency and for the court to have access to proportionate information.
-We are concerned, however, that these provisions could result in campaign and community groups being unable to fundraise and secure local support in order to progress cases for fear that individuals (who might be members of an NGO) will become liable for further costs being imposed on them by the court.
+We are concerned, however, that these provisions could result in campaign and community groups being unable to fundraise and secure local support in order to progress cases because individuals (who might be members of an NGO) will be fearful that they could become liable for further costs being imposed on them by the court and be reluctant to provide details about their financial affairs.

-Interveners and capping of costs (Clause 55)
+Interveners and capping of costs (Clause 67)